Introduction

 Attendees at the hearing will include the appealing student and an advisor if desired, the original Conduct Officer for the case, the three Appeals Board Members, and a representative from the Dean of Students Office to oversee process and procedures only.
 The only voting members are the three Appeals Board members.

-Prior to the Appeals Board hearing, the name of the appealing student will be given to the potential board members.
+Prior to the Appeals Board hearing, the name of appealing student will be given to the potential board members.
 If there are any conflicts of interest, a member will recuse themselves and a new member will be chosen.

 Elements of the Hearing: